CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

+## Reducing Latency/Lag
+In general, there are 3 ways to reduce the latency (with some drawbacks each one):

+- Reducing `--output_resolution`: It will slightly reduce the latency and increase the FPS.
+But the quality of the displayed image will deteriorate.
+- Reducing `--net_resolution` and/or `--face_net_resolution` and/or `--hand_net_resolution`: It will increase the FPS and reduce the latency.
+But the accuracy will drop, specially for small people in the image.
+- Enabling `--disable_multi_thread`: The latency should be reduced.
+But the speed will drop to 1-GPU speed (as it will only use 1 GPU).
+Note that it's practical only for body, if hands and face are also extracted, it's usually not worth it.

 ## Kinect 2.0 as Webcam on Windows 10
 Since the Windows 10 Anniversary, Kinect 2.0 can be read as a normal webcam.
 All you need to do is go to `device manager`, expand the `kinect sensor devices` tab, right click and update driver of `WDF kinectSensor Interface`.
 If you already have another webcam, disconnect it or use `--camera 2`.